 Ensure Safety and Seek Medical Attention

 First and foremost, check yourself and your passengers for injuries.
 If anyone is hurt, call 911 immediately.
-Even if injuries seem minor, get a medical evaluation as soon as possible.
-Some injuries may not be immediately apparent, and prompt medical attention creates a record of your injuries.
+Even if injuries seem minor, it is generally a good idea to get a medical evaluation as soon as possible.
+Some injuries may not be immediately apparent, and prompt medical attention can create a record of your injuries.

 Contact Law Enforcement